btrose98/course-design-assessment/README.md

+Bradley Rose - submission

-Run tests using `pytest tests\TestCourseServiceImpl.py`
+Run tests using `pytest tests\test_course_service.py`

+Python v3.10.3 was used.

 # Course Management System
 You are asked to design a course management system.
 This system will help the faculty manage many courses, along with the enrolled students in each of the courses, and track their assignments.